 The following documents must be completed and sent to MAA.
 These documents may be scanned and sent via email to Sarah Hansen, MAA Child Advocate and Hosting Coordinator; however, we must receive the original signed documents for your adoption case file.

 - Agency Application

 - Adoption Letter of Application/Letter of Intent

 Please refer to the Sample LOI for the format of this document.
-Two (2) originals of this letter, signed and notarized must be mailed to MAA for your adoption process.
-Your plan needs to be specific to the child you are intending to adopt.
+Three (3) originals of this letter, signed and notarized must be mailed to MAA for your adoption process.
+Your letter needs to be specific to the child you are intending to adopt.
 Please email your letter to Sarah@MadisonAdoption.org for review PRIOR to notarization.
 The letter MUST include the following: